ludoviclaffineur/flexible-jekyll/_posts/2022-10-25-context-is-everything.md

 Fig. 1: Customer's feedback loop</p>
 </div>

-Most of the time, the customer contacts support team to express a problem or a need.
-Support team qualifies the request and states that it's an improvement that should go to the product (feedback) backlog.
-Feedbacks are then researched and solutions (a.k.a. features) are validated by the product team (n.b.: it's intentionally oversimplified as we could have a specific post around feedback and product management).
-Then the product team goes to the tech team for estimates or in more mature teams, product during the validation precess discuss with the tech lead in order to validate the feasibility of the solution.
-Then the tech team develops the solution to the customer.
-Finally the customer receives the new feature, solving his initial problem, and everyone is happy!
+The majority of the time, a client contacts customer service to communicate a need or an issue.
+The support team categorizes the request as an enhancement that ought to be added to the product (feedback) backlog.
+The product team then conducts further research and validates the proposed solutions (also referred to as features) (note: this process has been oversimplified on purpose because we could have written an entire post about feedback and product management).
+The product team then asks the tech team for estimates, or in more experienced teams, the product team talks with the tech lead during the validation process to confirm the viability of the solution.
+The tech team then creates the customer-facing solution.
+Everyone is pleased when the consumer finally receives the new feature, which fixes his original issue.

-On paper, everyone has clear responsibilities and the result should solve the problem of the customer.
-The reality can be a bit more complicated than expected.
-At every step of the process, information are passed from one person to another.
+Everyone's roles are defined on paper, and the outcome should take care of the customer's issue.
+The truth might be a little more complex than you had anticipated.
+Information is transferred and interpreted from one person to another at every stage of the process.

-- **Customer to support:** the customer express a need but did the support understand correctly?
-Support team's goal is to support people not to do product research.
-Their goal is to know if they need to take further action or is it qualified as an improvement meaning passed to the product team.
+- **Customer to support:** Did the support staff properly understand the need that the consumer expressed?
+The purpose of the support crew is to assist customers, not to conduct product research.
+Their objective is to determine whether they need to take additional action or whether it qualifies as an improvement, in which case it is forwarded to the product team.

 - **Support team to product team:** support team has qualified the ticket and transmit a summary of the user feedback to the product team.

 - **Product team digests the feedback:** the product team analyze and bundle feedbacks into a new epic.
 The solution _should_ confront the solution to the set of users for validation and aligned with development teams.
 Is this validation always done? not necessary.

 - **Product team to tech team:** Tech team mostly receive the solution to implement and they need to provide estimates.
-Most of the time, they are no challenge about the necessity of this feature and accept to build it.
+Most of the time, they are no challenging the necessity of this feature and accept to build it.
 It even occurs that tech team members don't even know what customer's problems they are trying to solve.
-To give an analogy, it's like you ask a builder to build a wall but he does not know for what part of the house it belongs.
+To draw an analogy, it would be similar to asking a builder to construct a wall without specifying which area of the home it should go in.

 <div class="banner">
 You can perceive that:
 <ul>
-<li> Customers might not express their needs properly.</li>
+<li> Customers might have their needs correctly expressed or understood.</li>
 <li> Parties interpret and communicate information to another, dissolving the essence of customer's feedback.</li>
 <li> Tech team might not be confronted to the initial feedback when they are developing and when they felt on a pitfall they might take decisions, in good faith, that will just prevent solving the initial problem.</li>
 </ul>